Anniepoo/enron/README.md

 ## Running as a service

-The script daemon.pl is provided to run SWISH  as a service or daemon on Unix systems.
+The script daemon.pl is provided to run Prototype as a service or daemon on Unix systems.
 Run this to get an overview of the options.

     ./daemon.pl --help

-This script can be used to start  SWISH   as  a  daemon from the command line, start SWISH from service managers   such as `upstart` or `systemd` and    simplifies    running    as     an      HTTPS     server.
+This script can be used to start  Prototype as  a  daemon from the command line, start Prototype from service managers   such as `upstart` or `systemd` and    simplifies    running    as     an      HTTPS     server.
 See https://github.com/triska/letswicrypt.